 Oregon Adaptive Sports — Since launching in 1996, OAS has offered instruction and dedicated equipment for adaptive skiing and snowboarding.
 The popular programs include season-long locals ski program as well as individual lessons for visitors and has helped develop the robust adaptive ski community at Mt.
 Bachelor.

-Spring Skiing and Snowboarding — In the spring 2020 the resort celebrates its second season with a discounted spring pass, and a whole roster of Sunchaser Spring events through Memorial Day weekend closing, including Snow Beach, the Gerry Lopez Big Wave Challenge, VertFest, Hella Big Air and the RendezVan campout.
+Spring Skiing and Snowboarding — The resort celebrates its second season with a discounted spring pass, and a whole roster of Spring events through Memorial Day weekend closing, including Snow Beach, the Gerry Lopez Big Wave Challenge, the RendezVan music festival and campout, and Peace Park snowboarding championships.

 Visitors can access Bend via the Portland International Airport or the nearby Redmond Airport (RDM),which is approximately 20 miles north of Bend.
 Alaska Airlines offers nonstop flights from Seattle and Portland into Redmond; Alaska Airlines is also partnered with Mt.
 Bachelor on a promo offering free same day lift tickets when flying into Redmond!
 American Airlines flies direct from Los Angeles and Phoenix.
 United Airlines flies nonstop from Denver, Los Angeles, Chicago and San Francisco.
 Delta provides nonstop service from Salt Lake City and Seattle.
 American Airlines offers nonstop service from Los Angeles and Phoenix.
-New service for this winter includes Sun Country with direct flights from Las Vegas, and Allegiant Airlines will offer direct service from Las Vegas and Phoenix, and Avelo with service to Burbank and Palm Springs.
+New service include Sun Country with direct flights from Las Vegas, Allegiant Airlines offering direct service from Las Vegas and Phoenix, and Avelo with service to Burbank and Palm Springs.

 Once in Bend, there are plenty of options for car-free transportation to Mt.
 Bachelor and around Bend including the Mt.
 Bachelor shuttle and the local area public transportation network.